Prissylove/alx-higher_level_programming/0x17-doubly_linked_lists/README.md

-# What is a Doubly Linked List
+# Doubly Linked  List in Python

+General
+What is a doubly linked list
+How to use doubly linked lists